 The Lovers

 The Lovers card suggests upcoming choices.
-These may involve new love, existing marriage or partnerships, and either-or dilemmas.
+A new love, an existing marriage or partnership, or complex either-or dilemmas.

-An important part of the Lovers card often overlooked is that as a Major Arcana card, its domain is the inner you and your journey through life.
-Major arcana cards rarely refer directly to other people (that is the purpose of minor arcana) other that the effect a person is having on your inner self.
-The Lovers card never refers to a new amour or other partnership but instead to internal choices that will need to be made regarding them, and their effects on you.
+An important, often overlooked aspect of the Lovers is that, as a Major Arcana card, its domain is the inner self and your personal journey.
+The Major Arcana rarely refer directly to other people (that is the purpose of the Minor Arcana), except to highlight the effect a person has on your inner world.

+The Lovers card does not merely predict a new romance or partnership; it highlights the internal choices you must make regarding them, and how those choices will shape you.
 The other side of choosing something is sacrificing or passing on something else.
-Choosing is rarely one thing over the other; it is a duality:
+Choice is rarely a simple matter of one thing over another; it is a duality:

-• Duality implies balance between opposites and this balance can be complex.
-Do you pick one thing over the other, or do you compromise somewhere in between, or do you decide to do nothing?
-And in making that choice, who are you actually trying to please?
-As we said; complex!
+• Duality implies a balance between opposites, and this balance is complex.
+Do you pick one path, compromise in the middle, or decide to do nothing?
+In making that choice, who are you actually trying to please?
+It is rarely simple.

-• Duality also means communication between the two parts.
-Open communication is necessary to maintain balance and if you can’t achieve balance, you should at least have agreement.
-And of course, if you are in any relationship where one side is making all the choices, it won’t go well.
+• Duality also requires communication between the two parts.
+Open communication is necessary to maintain balance.
+If you cannot achieve perfect balance, you must at least find agreement.
+Relationships where one side dictates all the choices do not end well.

-• Finally, duality often means satisfying both parts of the dual so that real growth occurs.
-This happens when you are able to turn an either-or dilemma into a solution that relies not on picking A over B, but on understanding.
-This third meaning of duality is the highest form of the Lovers card, as only understanding can become divine love.
+• Finally, true duality means satisfying both sides so that real growth occurs.
+This happens when you transform an either-or dilemma into a solution based on understanding, rather than simply picking A over B. This synthesis is the highest expression of the Lovers card, as only deep understanding can elevate connection to divine love.

-There is a wonderful story in the tale of Eros related to all of this.
-Aphrodite complains to the Goddess of Justice (Themis) that the young Eros refuses to grow and remains a baby.
-Themis suggests Eros is given a brother, Anteros or ‘love returned’.
-Eros will not grow and may even regress to a baby unless his brother is near.
+There is a wonderful myth in the tale of Eros related to this balance.
+Aphrodite complained to Themis (Goddess of Justice) that the young Eros refused to grow, remaining a baby.
+Themis suggested Eros be given a brother: Anteros, or 'Love Returned'.
+Eros would not grow, and would even regress to infancy, unless his brother was near.

 Eros and Psyche

-• The story The Snow Queen and others where the heroine has to go through a number of seemingly impossible trials before being reunited with her love is based on Psyche’s trials.
+• The Snow Queen and other tales where the heroine undergoes a number of seemingly impossible trials before being reunited with her love is based on Psyche’s trials.

-• The story of Cinderella contains some of the same themes as the story of Eros and Psyche; wicked sisters and impossible trials.
+• Cinderella contains some of the same themes as the story of Eros and Psyche; wicked sisters and impossible trials.

 The marriage of Eros and Psyche is therefore symbolic of a number of much deeper concepts and very common plots:

-• The connection between the body and mind.
-The true lovers archetype is the marriage of the god and goddess within, representing the two halves of us; the body and the mind.
+• The Connection of Body and Mind: The true Lovers archetype is the Sacred Marriage (Hieros Gamos) of the god and goddess within, representing the union of our two halves: the physical body and the conscious mind.

-• There can be no meaningful love without trust, will or effort.
-Often, the trials are a form of baptism that relate to self-discovery.
-You can’t love and understand anyone until you first love and understand yourself.
+• There can be no meaningful love without trust, will, and effort.
+These trials are a form of baptism related to self-discovery: you cannot truly love and understand another until you first love and understand yourself.

 At the end of the story of Eros and Psyche, the previously mortal Psyche is now a Goddess; her struggle for love has made her immortal.